rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 an option would therefore be in conflict with the definition of a node's context.

-Consequently, the definition of sectioning nodes must also include when a section must be closed by default.
+Consequently, the definition of sectioning nodes must also include when a section has to be closed by default.
 That is, because consistent dynamic support could otherwise not be guaranteed.

 ### type-1, first child